 EU chief stepping down early to seek election as MEP

 "If I am elected, I will take the oath.
-I will then exercise my duties as president of the European Council until I take the oath as a member of the European Parliament in mid-July," he said in an interview with Belgian media published on Sunday (7 January).
+I will then exercise my duties as president of the European Council until I take the oath as a member of the European Parliament in mid-July," he said in an interview with Belgian media late on Saturday (6 January).

 Join EUobserver today